 For larger aquarium owners, darting schools of silver dollar fish are a welcome sight – a fun, unique, and beautiful swirl of silvery scales flashing through.
 The hardy fish is great for experience or dedicated beginner aquarists alike.
+Keep reading to check out our silver dollar fish care guide.

 Find out more of what it takes to care for these intermediate fish who love lots of room and make a beautiful, flashy display on the regular.

-Quick Intro to Silver Dollar Fish
+Silver Dollar Fish Care: Quick Intro

 |Scientific Name:||Metynnis argenteus, Metynnis hypsauchen, Metynnis lippincottianus, Myleus rubripinnis, and Mylossoma aureum|